New: Audio Cues for Timer Phase Transitions

 Per-Timer Control

 Not every segment needs audio cues.
-A 15-minute coffee break probably doesn't need a beep, but a 5-minute keynote wrap-up absolutely does.
-That's why both settings are per-timer — enable sound on the segments that matter and leave it off elsewhere.
+A 15-minute coffee break probably doesn't need a bell, but a 5-minute keynote wrap-up absolutely does.
+That's why the sound preset is per-timer — pick a sound for the segments that matter and leave it on "None" elsewhere.
+You can even use different presets for different segment types so backstage crew can tell by sound alone which kind of timer is transitioning.

 You can also disable the visual flash per timer.
-If you want sound-only cues with no screen flash, just toggle flash off and sound on.
+If you want sound-only cues with no screen flash, just toggle flash off and select a sound preset.
 Or keep both for maximum visibility.

 Also New: Targeted Device Flash